E-Hizzle/week-3-game/README.md

 </p>

 ##Notes:
 This was my first experience with JavaScript that was implemented into an app.
 What I found most challenging was to display a blank for each letter of the answer and to then append letters to the specific blanks on user keypress.
+I'm hoping to come back to this app, one day, and to tweak it a bit.
+It is still missing the functionality of a div that will show letters that have already been used by the user.
+I am also planning to create a leaderboard that will display the users that were able to get the furthest in the game.

 <p align="center">
 &copy; Eric Ho
 </p>